 Same as admission requirements for the BA Art History/BA Arts, Media and Society.

 This series of 13 lectures presents a chronological and thematic overview of the decorative arts and design from the medieval goldsmith until the advent of the contemporary designer.
-Although the geographical focus is Europe this survey course will also pay attention to the enduring and significant influence of non-Western cultures on artistic creation since the Middle Ages.
+Although the geographical focus is Europe this survey course will also pay attention to the enduring and significant influence of Islamic and Asian art on artistic creation since the Middle Ages.
 The nature of the decorative arts, and their position within artistic production in general, is explored through the study of objects, materials and techniques, as well as the roles of designers, craftsmen and patrons in their historical context.
 In addition, the practical function and social and cultural meaning of objects is investigated.

 Students acquire general knowledge of the principal developments in the history of the decorative arts and design from c.1000 to 2000.

 Students acquire knowledge of basic techniques used in metalworking, textiles, woodworking and ceramics.

 Students acquire knowledge of the cycle of production and consumption in the decorative arts and design.